Sodium Coco Sulfate: Is It Natural?

 Why Do Companies Use Sodium Coco Sulfate?

 If you want to create a product that cleans and lathers you need a surfactant.
 If not a natural surfactant, like soap, then a synthetic detergent or syndet.
 By combining variations of different synthetic detergents, a syndet soap or shampoo is formed.
 Most commercial soaps are actually syndet bars.
-Liquid shampoo and shower gels are syndet but in liquid form.
+Liquid shampoo and shower gels are syndets in liquid form.

 Shampoo bars are becoming increasingly popular, especially for consumers concerned about plastic waste.
 The solid bars can be easily packaged in a recyclable cardboard box.

-Since many people have been using traditional liquid shampoo their whole life, switching to a bar form is a big change.
+Since many people have been using traditional liquid shampoo their whole lives, switching to a bar form is a big change.
 The shampoo bars containing Sodium Coco Sulfate are made with many of the same ingredients as your favorite liquid shampoo, only without the extra water and plastic bottle.
 These syndet bars usually create a lot of foamy lather and come in fun colors and scents.

 Hard water can make it more difficult to create a good lather and to rinse all of a natural soap-based shampoo from your hair.
-It is a fact that synthetic detergents rinse more easily in hard water than soap, that is why synthetic detergents became the laundry detergent of choice by most people.
+Since synthetic detergents or surfactants do not bind with minerals in hard water they rinse more easily than soap which is why synthetic detergents have become the laundry detergent of choice by most people.

 A Few Words About Ingredients Derived From ...

-When it comes to personal care products and even foods, terms like "made with natural ingredients," "naturally sourced," "naturally derived," "derived from nature," and "derived from natural . . .," etc., often appear on labels.
+When it comes to personal care products and even foods, terms like "made with natural ingredients," "naturally sourced," "naturally derived," "plant-derived," "derived from nature," and "derived from natural . . .," etc., often appear on labels.
 But what do these words really mean?
 Are these products really healthier?

-Naturally Derived Ingredients Are Not NaturalUnfortunately, since there are no legal definitions for these words, ingredients and labels can be highly misleading for even the savviest consumer!
+Naturally Derived Ingredients Are Not NaturalUnfortunately, since there are no legal definitions for these words, ingredients, and labels can be highly misleading for even the savviest consumer!

 So why do manufacturers use these words?
 Just look at the emails I cited at the beginning.
-Since consumers equate these words with "natural" shoppers often believe they are purchasing a healthier product.
+Since consumers equate these words with "natural," shoppers often believe they are purchasing a healthier product.

 We believe in using ingredients that are found in nature, naturally occurring, rich in nutrients, and as close to their original form as possible.
 Ingredients like cold-pressed oils and butters, organic essential oils, dried herbs, and botanicals.